 One of the key areas of Vetwork’s activities and interests lies within supporting relatively small scale sustainable livestock production systems e.g. traditional pastoralism and mixed livestock cropping systems of resource poor farmers.
 Vetwork is interested to ensure that small farmers and pastoralists are allowed to develop and access markets in an equitable way, and that traditional rights and mechanisms are respected and allowed to evolve in ways that support people to either improve their livestock dependant livelihoods or to transition to alternative livelihoods.
 Achievement of this objective is complicated by research suggesting that livestock production systems are planet unfriendly in terms of greenhouse gas production.
 Much of the analysis around the environmental damage caused by livestock is centered on developed countries.

-Vetwork recognises that for many indigenous communities, livestock is more than production - it is culture, identity and livelihood, as the Endogenous Livestock Development Network states.
+Vetwork recognises that for many indigenous communities, livestock is more than production - it is culture, identity and livelihood.
 Acknowledging and balancing the importance of these issues is a large part of what Vetwork stands for.
 This is just one example of the complexity of balancing the contradictory issues which abound in addressing environmental concerns.

 We are at a point in time where we are increasingly recognising the environmental impact of livestock but have not yet developed a clear strategy of how to counteract it, even if the funds and political will to do so were available.
 We recognise that in dryland areas such as the Horn of Africa and the Sahel there is renewed interest in building the resilience of communities so that they can withstand increasingly frequent droughts and at the same time improve their livelihoods.
 A large part of resilience building is the sustainable and productive management of rangelands.
 Mechanisms for how to do this vary by area and community and needs significant debate and research.
 For example, this interesting presentation by Allan Savory looks at one controversial practice to manage the important challenges of desertification and carbon sequestration.
 Whether his suggestions are the correct way to address these issues is contentious, but it highlights the fact that we do not yet have a magic bullet solution for this vital issue.